How long does it take for transplanted hair to grow? When does transplanted hair grow? Does the hair thickness change?

 Usually, hair grows 1 – 1,1 cm a month.
 The same growth is observed in transplanted hair.
 The genetics of the transplanted hair remains the same.
-If the hair starts growing on the 4th month, it gets 2cm long by the 6th month.
+If the hair starts growing in the 4th month, it gets 2cm long by the 6th month.

 How Long Does It Take For Hair Grafts to Set?

-First few days after hair transplant are critical.
-The first 48 hours are referred to the epithelialization phase when the follicles are rooted.
+First few days after a hair transplant is critical.
+The first 48 hours are referred to as the epithelialization phase when the follicles are rooted.
 It is worth mentioning that there is a risk for the hair not to be rooted.
 It is hard to understand if the hair is rooted or not during the first 10 days after the operation because the scabs must be out first.
 Rooting must be examined during the next several months.